exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

 ### Status Timeout

-- If the node's height has not increased since the timeout was set, then broadcast a `Status` message to all peers.
+- If the node’s height has not increased since the timeout was set, then broadcast a `Status` message to all peers.
 - Add a timeout for the next `Status` broadcast (its length is specified by `status_timeout`).